 Merit Scholarships.
-Notre Dame offers a limited number of merit scholarships to a limited number of students accepted for admission as a first-time incoming freshman, who demonstrate exceptional accomplishment, leadership, commitment to service, and intellectual promise.
-The value of merit-based scholarship opportunities range from \$10,000 to \$25,000 annually.
+Notre Dame offers a limited number of merit scholarships to students accepted for admission as a first-time incoming freshman.
+Recipients demonstrate exceptional accomplishment, leadership, commitment to service, and intellectual promise.
 Typically, these scholarships are renewable for four years and recipients may be invited to participate in leadership development and enrichment opportunities as an additional benefit of their awards.